docfate111/bug-bounty/svgnative/README.md

 The bug was that .get() was called on a  std::unique_ptr<SVGNative::SVGDocument> and it returned 0x0.
 Then the address was dereferenced causing a segmentation fault.

 # testText
+Passing crash as argument to SVGNative causes a null pointer dereference since indexing an empty vector at 0 returns a null pointer.